nylas/nylas-mail/app/internal_packages/phishing-detection/README.md

 ## Phishing Detection

-A sample package for Merani to detect simple phishing attempts.
+A sample package for Mailspring to detect simple phishing attempts.
 This package display a simple warning if a message's originating address is different from its return address.
 The warning looks like this:

 ![screenshot](./screenshot.png)